joez2450/sep10-freedom-project/blog/entry04.md

 # Entry 4
 ##### 2/13/24

-### Context
+### Update/Context

 In the past few weeks, I spent time finishing Parts A and B of the Freedom Project.
-Eventually, I reached a new stage - to choose a tool that I would include in my future webpage.
+Eventually, I reached a new stage - to choose a tool that I would include in my future webpage - where I would conduct more research.

 ### Choosing A Tool